freeCodeCamp/freeCodeCamp/curriculum/challenges/portuguese/02-javascript-algorithms-and-data-structures/basic-javascript/generate-random-whole-numbers-within-a-range.md

 # --instructions--

-Crie uma função chamada `randomRange` que recebe um intervalo de `myMin` e `myMax` e retorne um número inteiro aleatório que é maior ou igual a `myMin`, e é menor ou igual a `myMax`.
+Create a function called `randomRange` that takes a range `myMin` and `myMax` and returns a random whole number that's greater than or equal to `myMin` and less than or equal to `myMax`.

 # --hints--